trashbirdecology/luisdva.github.io/_posts/2017-01-20-The-world's-primates-are-in-trouble.md

 This paper was a massive effort by so many dedicated primate and conservation scientists, and I’m happy it’s getting so much attention.
 I even feel like a tourist among all these international experts.
 In fact, I still remember reading Russell Mittermeier’s 1997 book ‘Megadiversity’ as a student learning about my own country’s mammals, and now I can barely believe that my name appears next to his on the author list.

-Feel free to contact with any questions or comments.
+Feel free to contact me with any questions or comments.